mansibm6/Avila-Bible-Who-wrote-this-page-/README.md

-# Identifying who transcribed the Avila Bible dataset
+# Identifying which Monk transcribed the Avila Bible dataset

 ## Authors